mrhm-dev/web-design-master-class/.github/ISSUE_TEMPLATE/challenge.md

 ---
 name: Community Challenges
 about: Provide a brief overview of your challenge
-title: [CHALLENGE] Provide a title for the challenge
+title: '[CHALLENGE] Provide a title for the challenge'
-labels: challenge
+labels: 'challenge'
+assignees: ''
 ---

 **Provide a meaningful title for your challenge**